AlexisBDL/StoryManager/README.md

 test closed
 ID : ehin6t1j74s34c9m70o1ejgk5s6gu1oh

 !!!
-You can't modify the story after close and it's not possible to reopen it
+Remember, you can't modify the story after close and it's not possible to reopen it